GILLIES MAKES 31 SAVES AS PROVIDENCE SHUTS OUT UMASS LOWELL, 3-0

-Freshman goaltender Jon Gillies made 31 saves for the Friars
+Freshman goaltender Jon Gillies earns fifth shutout of season with 31 saves for Friars

 Freshman G Jon Gillies stopped 31 shots, including 14 in the third period as No. 17 Providence College defeated UMass Lowell, 3-0, Friday night in a Hockey East clash in front of 6,291 at the Tsongas Center.

 The loss halted a seven-game winning streak for UMass Lowell, which slipped to 21-10-2 overall and 15-9-2 in Hockey East entering Saturday's regular season finale at Providence's Schneider Arena.

 With a win, UMass Lowell could still capture the Hockey East regular season title, but could finish as low as fourth with a loss.
 The River Hawks and Friars currently share first place with 32 points apiece while Boston College and New Hampshire share third place with 31 points.

 Boston College played to a 4-4 draw at Vermont while New Hampshire suffered a 4-3 loss at home to Maine.